Fast Track to MPS - Ten steps to mastery

 Let's start with some motivation for learning MPS.

 First of all, check out a two-minute overview video about MPS - Why JetBrains MPS, so you can assess whether this tool offers something that you need on your projects.

 Our new VoiceMenu demo application has been created to give people coming from different domains of expertise a quick understanding of the potential of MPS.
 Watch this short video.

-Step 3 - Install MPS and study the fundamentals
+Step 3 - MPS from the programmer's perspective

 Watch this video, now! - The first run.
 It gives you the essential information into how MPS is organised, how it works and how users are supposed to interact with it.

 If you are carefully evaluating MPS there must be many questions popping up in your head while watching videos or reading stories about MPS usages.
 I believe that some of these questions have already been answered in the MPS FAQ page.
 Check it out,